-The core team of dreamers, organisers and advisers:
+The core team of dreamers, organisers and advisers for 2022:

 Das Core Team von Organisatoren, Beratern und Träumern: